walton5511/wikiwikihk/docs/guides/leveling/combat1-99.md

 From here on out you will need to start optimizing your equipment and start farming in Act 5.2, as well as completing the Act 5.2 main questline.

 ### Act 5.2 Main Questline

+In order to start 5.2 questline, you need to either finish or skip Act4 quests.

 This one is fairly easy and I recommend you always complete it as far as you can until you need to wait until someone is hosting a Kertos/Valakus/Grenigas raid in order to progress further.
 This will give you a decent amount of EXP (enough to get you to at least from level 90 to 93).